click on the menu below to navigate this site

 Our guide with Sharon holding one of his bullets.

 We were greeted with more good news this morning, three of the robbers had been caught.
-Their capture was not due to good police work but rather they had stolen a Blackberry from one of our group which was programmed to turn on automatically twice a day; so the phone company were able to triangulate the robber's position.
-Apparently some of our stuff had been recovered and the police intend to return it to us.
+Their capture was not due to good police work but rather they had stolen a Blackberry from one of our group which was programmed to turn on automatically twice a day; so the phone company was able to triangulate the robber's position.
+Apparently, some of our stuff had been recovered and the police intend to return it to us.
 The bad news is there were actually four robbers and one is still at large.
 Also, the police would not tell us whose passports had been recovered.
 This meant we had to continue working on getting new passports for everyone who had lost one.

-We went for a four hour hike early this morning into the game park.
+We went for a four-hour hike early this morning into the game park.
 The guide was carrying a rifle and it was big enough to stop anything that might bother us.

 This made me feel somewhat reassured about making our foray into the wilds on foot.